 - Complete blood count (CBC).
 This test measures the size, number, and maturity of blood cells.
 It’s done to check for increased white blood cells that may signal an infection.

 - Erythrocyte sedimentation rate (ESR).
 This test measures how quickly red blood cells fall to the bottom of a test tube.
 When swelling and inflammation are present, the blood’s proteins clump together and become heavier than normal.
-So, they fall and settle faster at the bottom of the test tube.
-Generally, the faster the blood cells fall, the more severe the inflammation.
+They fall and settle faster at the bottom of the test tube.
+The faster the blood cells fall, the more severe the inflammation.

 - C-reactive protein (CRP).
-A blood test to help find inflammation or an infection.
+This is a blood test to help find inflammation or an infection.

 - Needle aspiration or bone biopsy.
 A small needle is inserted into the affected area to take a tissue biopsy.